HansChristopher-Tech/NBA-Regular-Season-Data/README.md

 | LeBron James | 21             |
 | Kareem Abdul-Jabbar | 19      |

-> As of 2024, LeBron James surpassed Kareem Abdul-Jabbar with **21 All-Star selections**.
+> LeBron James surpassed Kareem Abdul-Jabbar with **21 All-Star selections** as of 2024.

 ---